Studying appetite accurately is fairly difficult to do, so there’s not a lot of research about it.

 I wish I could give you an easy answer to fix these problems, but they’re issues that every vegan needs to work through individually.
 That being said, if there’s anyone you can talk to for support (even an online group), it may be very helpful.

-It Could Be Completely Unrelated to Being Vegan
+Lack of Appetite Might Be Unrelated to Being Vegan

 After you go vegan, it’s easy to question if any little thing is caused by being vegan.